natalieagus/50002/docs/FPGA/Lucid V2/fpga_applesilicon.md

 <img src="{{ site.baseurl }}/docs/FPGA/images/fpga_applesilicon/2024-03-25-17-35-03.png"  class="center_full no-invert"/>

 ### Launching Alchitry Labs 2
-You can start alchitry labs by opening terminal from the bottom menu of the desktop (press windows / command image if the dock isn't visible, or the top left **activity** button).
+You can start alchitry labs by opening terminal from the bottom menu of the desktop (press **command** if the dock isn't visible to show it, or the top left **activity** button).
 Then select Terminal from the dock:

 <img src="{{ site.baseurl }}//docs/FPGA/Lucid%20V2/images/fpga_applesilicon/2025-01-28-02-41-23.png"  class="center_thirty no-invert"/>